Skip to main content

 7. Approval Requirements

 Unless exempt in accordance with Section 7.3, all University Contracts must be submitted for review and approval by OGC prior to execution or other acceptance of the University Contract.
 Special Procedure Contracts (see Section 7.4) are subject to the additional procedures that must be satisfied prior to execution.
-Approval of the SBOE may be required in accordance with applicable SBOE policies.
-Approval by SBOE will be requested by the CFO when required.
+Approval of the Idaho State Board of Education may be required in accordance with applicable Idaho State Board of Education policies, and may be requested by the CFOO.
+Approval by Idaho State Board of Education will be requested by the CFOO when required.

 7.1 Contract Routing and OGC Approval

-All University Contracts that are required to be approved by OGC must be submitted using the Contract Routing Form (the “Routing Form”) and in accordance with the checklists and instructions posted on the OGC website.
-The Routing Form provides contact information, next steps in routing process, and assures the proper and timely routing of University Contracts through the signature approval process.
-Prior to submission, the Unit should review the University Contract to make sure the University Contract is consistent with the business deal the Unit has agreed to (e.g., payment terms are as agreed, performance metrics, timing of performance, scope of work is accurate, etc.), this Policy, and that any Special Procedures required are completed or in progress.
+All University Contracts that are required to be approved by OGC must be submitted in accordance with the checklists and instructions posted on the OGC website.
+Prior to submission, the Unit should review the University Contract to make sure the University Contract is consistent with the business transaction the Unit has agreed to (e.g., payment terms are as agreed, performance metrics, timing of performance, scope of work is accurate, etc.), this Policy, and that any Special Procedures required are completed or substantially in progress.
 Concerns may be addressed by the Unit prior to submission or noted to OGC for review and negotiation.
-The Routing Form must be completed in full and executed by a Unit level manager (e.g., Dean, Associate Dean, Director, Assistant Director, Associate Director, Business Manager, Manager, Associate Manager, Assistant Manager, Senior Manager, VP, or Associate VP) to approve submission to OGC.
+The Contract or transaction should be approved by the appropriate Unit level manager (e.g., Dean, Associate Dean, Director, Assistant Director, Associate Director, Business Manager, Manager, Associate Manager, Assistant Manager, Senior Manager, VP, or Associate VP) before submission to OGC.

 7.2 OGC Approval Requirements